pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 JavaScript library, the code was open sourced to the public in 2013.

 Pete Hunt is another software developer that has been a core member of the ReactJS software development team.
-In an interview with InfoWorld, Hunt discusses the shift that reactive programming has underwent in the last few years.
+In an interview with [InfoWorld]_, Hunt discusses the shift that reactive programming has underwent in the last few years.
 Hunt stated "We've seen a shift toward what we like to call reactive programming.
 Meteor and Angular are examples of that.
 When your data updates, your UI is automatically updated to reflect that, and the system manages that for you.
 The difference with React is the way that you program it is much more like a game engine, as opposed to these alternative approaches, with data binding".
-[InfoWorld]_
+Hunt was able to describe how different ReactJS is compared to other JavaScript libraries.

+When it comes to ReactJS, the developers for the library wanted it to have a different look and presence compared to other popular UI developing languages.
+ReactJS makes it look like you are coding for a game engine and tries to use syntax that might help the programmer understand what he or she is trying to code.

 ReactJS Example Code
 --------------------